Social Media Crisis Management 101 for Businesses

 – United expressed total rejection of blame and responsibility for any part of the incident.
 In fact, they blamed it all on Dao.

-– United only expressed sincere apology and responsibility once they realized the world was watching (and that the world was not pleased), which makes it more challenging to establish trust that their apology is real.
+– United only expressed sincere apology and responsibility once they realized the world was watching (and that the world was not pleased), which made it more challenging to establish trust that their apology was real.

 Basic Social Media Crisis Plan Steps to Ensure You’re Prepared: